 Guggulu alone or many guggulu preparations such as Kanchanara guggulu, Triphala guggulu, Punarnavadi guggulu are extensively used for the treatment of hypothyroidism.

 Due to sweetness, it balances Vata.

 Due to astringent properties, it balances Pitta

 Due to bitter properties, it balances kapha.
-Hence Guggulu – Indian bedelium (gum resin) – Commiphora mukul brings about Tridosha balance.
+Hence Guggulu – Indian bedellium (gum resin) – Commiphora mukul brings about Tridosha balance.

 In people with sensitive stomach, Guggulu or Guggulu tablets may cause worsening of gastritis.

-In pregnant ladies, any Ayurvedic medicine, including Guggulu tablets is best avoided.
+In pregnant ladies, any Ayurvedic medicines, including Guggulu as an ingredient is best avoided.

 During lactation and for children, it is best to take Guggulu tablets only under strict medical supervision.

 Interaction with medicines, supplements